unforswearing/dued/help.md

 There is still a bit of work to be done with `dued`.
 Some of my ideas so far are to:

+- Change months from text to number (e.g. from `Thursday, April 17` to `Thursday, 4/17`
 - Add photos to the documentation (for clarity)
 - [Let me know](https://github.com/unforswearing/dued/issues) if you have any feature requests.